Jump to content

 Your ability to learn new languages.

 This Skill is Rank Dependent.
-This means that the rank in the Main Language skill determines how many languages a Character can learn excluding the native language for that Character and Low Common.
+This means that the rank in the Main Language skill determines how many languages a Character can learn, excluding the native language for that Character and Low Common.
 Each Language learned is also it's own Rank Dependent Skill.
 The Rank of learned Language Skill (i.e: Jovan Language) determines how well the Character knows the language.
-A Character always starts out with two Languages, Low Common and there Species Common Language.
+A Character always starts out with two Languages, Low Common and their Species Common Language.

 Check

-For Unknown Language: If a Character comes across an unknown language they can attempt to identify it with a Language check.
+For Unknown Language: If a Character comes across an unknown language, they can attempt to identify it with a Language check.
 This uses the Main Language skill check.
-If a Character is attempting to communicate or listen to a foreign language they can also roll to see if they can get a basic understanding.
-For example, attempting to warn someone else of danger ahead even though they do not speak your language.
+If a Character is attempting to communicate or listen to a foreign language, they can also roll to see if they can get a basic understanding.
+For example, attempting to warn someone else of danger ahead, even though they do not speak your language.

 Identify